getsentry/devenv/README.md

 If you're upgrading from a particularly old devenv, it won't have `update` so you need to:
 `~/.local/share/sentry-devenv/venv/bin/pip install -U sentry-devenv`

+`devenv colima start`

+If you are using colima instead of docker desktop, run this to set up colima on a new machine.
+The default `colima start` may underprovision resources.
+Run this command after `colima delete` to reset.

 ## technical overview